girlbossceo/conduwuit/docs/development/testing.md

 Have a look at [Complement's repository][complement] for an explanation of what it is.

-To test against Complement, with Nix and direnv installed and set up, you can:
+To test against Complement, with [Lix][lix] and direnv installed and set up, you can:

 * Run `./bin/complement "$COMPLEMENT_SRC" ./path/to/logs.jsonl ./path/to/results.jsonl`
   to build a Complement image, run the tests, and output the logs and results